kachick/renovate-config-asdf/CONTRIBUTING.md

 ## Define plugins

-- `github-tags` or `github-releases` will work in most cases.
+- `github-releases` will work in most cases.
 We have the scaffold.
 Run and update diff.
   - `make scaffold PLUGIN=awesome-plugin-name`
   - Add [RE2 tests with actual data](test/examples.ts) if it has `extractVersionTemplate`
 - Some cases need struggling because of they have tricky versioning in github tags/releases.
 Examples are below.